techmatlock/c0524-code-solutions/react-state/react-state-quiz-notes.md

 - What two actions happen when you call a `state setter` function?

-It calculates the next state value.
+When the state setter updates, React calculates the cache value.
-The state value will change.
+React schedules a re-render (doesn't schedule immediately) of the App component.

 - When does the local `state variable` get updated with the new value?

-When React re-renders the component and calls useState.
+When React re-renders the component.

 ## Notes